 Toast Rolls and Make Pico de Gallo

-While rolls toast, combine tomato, finely diced onion (to taste), and half the cilantro (reserve remaining for fries) in a mixing bowl.
+While rolls toast, combine tomato, finely chopped onion (to taste), and half the cilantro (reserve remaining for fries) in a mixing bowl.

 Once onions caramelize, turn heat up to high, and add steak strips to pan.
-Stir occasionally until no pink remains, 3-5 minutes.
+Stir occasionally until no pink remains on steak, 4-6 minutes.

 Top with cheese and remove from burner.

-Plate dish as pictured on front of card, filling rolls with steak strips, onions, and pico de gallo.
+Plate dish as pictured on front of card, filling rolls with steak, caramelized onions, and pico de gallo.
 Garnish fries with remaining cilantro.
 Bon appétit!

 Home Chef is a meal kit delivery service - order and receive home food delivery weekly.